PeterMRichards/SqlImport/ReadMe.md

 This project provides this functionality and adds additional configuration options on top of it (see below).

 # Configuration and usage
-For examples in code, go to Bango.SqlImport.Tests, SystemTests.
+For examples in code, go to SqlImport.Tests, SystemTests.
 Refer to the ReadMe file of that project.
 The main problem you will face is how to create the IDataReader implementation which reads from your data source and implements the features you require.

 ## Supported IDataReader sources